Byasar3/Cheat_sheet/Cheat_sheet_info.md

-# This is a ✨cheat sheet✨ for using terminal, git, github and markdown.
+# ✨Cheat Sheet✨ for using Terminal, Git, GitHub and Markdown.

 ## Terminal
 - Open terminal using cmd+spacebar and search terminal.